2024 Taiwanese presidential election

 Presidential elections were held in Taiwan on 13 January 2024 as part of the 2024 general elections.
 Tsai Ing-wen of the Democratic Progressive Party (DPP), the incumbent president of the Republic of China, was ineligible for reelection due to term limits.
 As such, the DPP nominated Vice President Lai Ching-te, who had secured the party chairmanship by acclamation in March 2023.
 He selected Hsiao Bi-khim, the incumbent Representative of Taiwan to the United States, as his running mate.

 The opposition Kuomintang (KMT) nominated the incumbent New Taipei mayor Hou Yu-ih as their candidate for president in May 2023.
 In November, Hou chose the former Legislative Yuan member Jaw Shaw-kong to be his running mate.
 The Taiwan People's Party (TPP) nominated Ko Wen-je, its leader and a former Mayor of Taipei, who in turn chose Legislative Yuan member Cynthia Wu as his running mate.
 Despite previously saying he would support Hou's nomination, businessman Terry Gou declared his own independent bid in September 2023, before ultimately dropping out in November.
 Although the KMT and the TPP had initially agreed to field a joint ticket in November 2023, the two sides were unable to reach a final agreement, and each announced their own vice presidential candidate on the last day of registration.

-Lai was elected president with 40.05% of the vote.
-As no runoff elections apply for less than 50% of the vote, Lai was inaugurated as the 8th president of the Republic of China on 20 May with a plurality result.
-This presidential election had a turnout of 71.86%, which was 3.04% lower than that of the previous election.
-This marked the first time since 2000 that the winning candidate obtained less than 50% of the vote, and the first time that a party won more than two consecutive presidential elections since direct elections were introduced in 1996.
+Lai was elected president with 40% of the vote and was inaugurated as the eighth president of the Republic of China on 20 May.
+The election had a turnout of 72%, three percentage points lower than in the previous election.
+This marked the first time since 2000 that the winning candidate received less than 50% of the vote and the first time that a party won more than two consecutive presidential elections since direct elections were introduced in 1996.